Nikita-Ravindra-Albela/Data-Analysis-Portfolio/README.md

 # Nikita Ravindra Albela - Data Analysis Portfolio

 # About
 Hi, I'm Nikita!
-I'm an Aspiring Data Analyst with a strong foundation in SQL, Python, Power BI, Tableau, and Excel, and a deep interest in transforming raw data into actionable business insights.
-With an MBA in Business Analytics, I combine analytical thinking with strategic business understanding.
-My projects span across ecommerce, Healthcare, and Insurance Analytics, focusing on growth optimization, customer segmentation, and performance improvement.
+I’m an Aspiring Data Analyst passionate about turning raw data into actionable insights that drive business decisions.
+I have a strong foundation in SQL, Python, Power BI, Tableau, and Excel, and I’m currently pursuing an MBA in Business Analytics, where I combine analytical thinking with strategic business understanding.

-This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.
+My project experience spans across sales, resource allocation, Healthcare, and Insurance Analytics, focusing on growth optimization, customer segmentation, and performance improvement.
+I bring one year of hands-on experience through two internships a 6-month Data Analytics internship at Rubixe (AI Solutions Company) and a 3-month internship at Oasis Infobyte, where I received excellent client feedback for my analytical contributions.

+This repository showcases my projects, skills, and ongoing learning journey in data analytics.
+I’m driven by curiosity, enjoy uncovering meaningful patterns in data, and believe in continuous learning.
+Outside of analytics, I’m an avid reader and enjoy painting and sketching in my free time.

 # Study Projects
 In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing IABAC Exam, all that I have learnt during my interships and put it into practice or while just having fun with data and code.